-Frenchy Martin continued working regularly for WWC in Puerto Rico, even wrestling Ric Flair in a 60-minute draw and later becoming a three-time North American champion in WWC, which was the main title before the Universal belt was unveiled.
+Frenchy Martin continued working for WWC in Puerto Rico, even wrestling Ric Flair in a 60-minute draw and later becoming a three-time North American champion in WWC, which was the main title before the Universal belt unveiled.
 He battled Carlos Colon on numerous occasions.

 In a 2015 interview with Devon Nicholson on The Hannibal TV, Frenchy Martin said, "I had a hell of a life with the wrestling, I enjoyed it, I loved it.
 Today I don’t hate it, but I wish I had made a little more money."